nafisn/mehive/README.md

 -   **Dynamic Layout:** Add new categories or remove ones you don't need.
 The grid auto-arranges itself!
 -   **Personalization:**
     -   Edit the center node to reflect your name and year.
-    -   Customize text colors and background styles for a premium look.
+    -   Customize text colors and add images from your favorite memories.
-    -   Glassmorphism effects and smooth entry animations.
 -   **Export & Share:**
     -   **One-Click Export:** Instantly capture your entire hive layout as a high-quality image, perfectly cropped and scaled.
 -   **Robust Persistence:** Your progress is automatically saved to IndexedDB, ensuring even large images are stored safely without storage limits.